The One Budget Change that can Make You Rich

 The difference between rich dad’s budget and yours

 This month we’ve been talking about budgeting (“ What How You Budget Your Money Says About You ” and “ 4 Tips on Budgeting to Get Rich ”).
-Rich Dad's budget was different that most people’s because he treated his asset column as an expense—and his most important expense.
+Rich Dad's budget was different than most people’s because he treated his asset column as an expense—and his most important expense.
 Every month, no matter what, he put money aside for his investments, even if he didn't have enough money for his other bills.
 As a young man, I didn't quite understand.

 "Are you saying you don't pay your bills?"
 I asked.